connexcs/docs/docs/reporting-problems.md

 ### NOC-On-Demand

-If you are interested in **NOC-on-Demand** or Enhanced Support, which would give 24/7 (or cover your specific time zone) operational support, please contact us directly to discuss this option.
+If you're interested in **NOC-on-Demand** or Enhanced Support, which would give 24/7 (or cover your specific time zone) operational support, please contact us directly to discuss this option.

 ## Report a Problem

 This section covers the best practises for reporting problems to ConnexCS support.

 We encourage feedback but also want to make sure you have the most efficient means of expressing a problem so there are no delays.

+### How to confirm an issue has occurred?

+The moment a consumer reports a problem.
+You must begin an inquiry, utilizing the training and documentation we've provided you.

+Customer's / Provider's issues shouldn't be escalated directly to ConnexCS.
+The issues should undergo initial troubleshooting steps.

+If a customer reports channel variance, the customer is making an observation rather than reporting a problem.
+This makes it necessary to investigate the problems at the elemental level.

+If a problem is with poor stats, compare it with formerly recorded positive numbers.

 ### Issue Classification and Response times